Storware/kodo-endpoints-manual/configuration/administration-levels.md

 # Administration levels

-KODO system consist of two levels of administration:
+KODO for Endpoint system consist of two levels of administration:

-* KODOADMIN level
+* KODO ADMIN level
 * KODO organization administration level

-## KODOADMIN level
+## KODO ADMIN level

-KODOADMIN level is the highest level of authorization.
-Logging in to the system with this level of authorization will allow to configure fundamental aspects of the system such as:
+KODO ADMIN level is the highest level of authorization.
+Logging in to the system with this level of authorization you will log in into [KODO Admin Portal](kodo-admin-portal/README.md) and will allow you to configure fundamental aspects of the system such as:

 * General system settings
 * E-mail server settings